jindrichmynarz/dissertation/parts/ares.md

 Since ARES wraps many registers, we narrowed our focus to two registers most relevant to the public procurement: PR and TLR.
 These registers are those that the awarded bidders of public contracts are registered in.
+We used only a subset of BR that links bidders to concepts from the NACE classification.
 A large share of business entities is present in both these registers.
 It is nevertheless useful to obtain data from both registers, since they are complementary.
-For instance, while the PR contains classification of organization activity according to NACE, TLR naturally provides the trade licences entities have registered.
+For instance, while the PR contains classification of organization activity, TLR naturally provides the trade licences entities have registered.

 Valid requests to the ARES API must contain a Registered Identification Number (RN) of a business entity.
 This design makes it difficult to obtain a complete copy of the ARES data without a complete list of valid RNs.